zzerexx/scripts/README.md

 ```
 ## Update v1.4.0
 Added Look Tracers
-Shows where the player is looking
+Draws a line that shows where the player is looking
-Note that this is based on the player's head cframe, so its not actually showing their cursor position
+Notes: This is based on the player's head cframe, so its not actually showing their cursor position
+       Both the head and look position must be on-screen to make the tracer visible (might change this in the future)

 # Universal Esp with UI
 Updated June 23, 2021